nikhil27gargeya/nikhil27gargeya.github.io/basics.md

 Framework: Blueprint on which your code functions on

 Shell vs Compiler vs IDE:
-Shell: interface between user and os kernel (kernel is the core of the os and has complete control over the system)
+Shell: interface between user and os kernel (kernel is the core of the os and has complete control over the system), used to invoke the compiler
 Compiler: Converts a program from high level code to machine code
 IDE: Code editor with features

+How to check the version of C++: as a command line: --version in c++: __cplusplus which returns a string literal in the format yearmm

-Interpreter vs Compiler:
+Compiler vs Interpreter:
+Compiler: Translates into machine code at compile time before the program runs
+Interpreter: Translates at run time line by line as the program runs

 Software exists within a framework
 Software contains libraries